genesisb17/1807Jul30Java/Ian_Johnson_Code/Notes/Week5/devops.md

 AWS cloud infrastructure is built around Regions and Availability Zones (AZs).
 A Region is a physical location with multiple AZs.
-AZs consist of one or more discrete data centers housed in separate facilities.
+AZs consist of one or more discrete data centers housed in separate facilities, with redundant power, networking and connectivity.
+AZs offer high-availability fault tolerance and scalability, and are strategically placed to service areas with high Internet usage.

 ### EC2